davekinkead/philosophy/Estlund on epistocracy - a critique.md

 > The general acceptability criterion: “(N)o one has authority or legitimate coercive power over another without a justification that could be accepted by all qualified points of view” (Estlund 2008, p.
 33).

+> appeals to the general acceptability criterion are not as effective in blocking the epistocratic argument as Estlund wants them to be. p17